-This post was written for inclusion in the monthly Carnival of Natural Parenting hosted by Code Name: Mama and Hobo Mama.
+This post was written for inclusion in the monthly hosted by Hobo Mama.
 This month our participants are sharing their recipes, their stories, their pictures, and their memories.

 To Eat: Gluten Free Orange Vanilla Sugar Cookies

 This recipe is a new family favorite, not old, but I suspect it will become one.
 We’ve recently become gluten-free, so we are working on finding some new favorites as well as adapting the old!
 This recipe started out as a lemon ginger cookie, which I found Pinterest.
 I did not have lemon or ginger on hand, however, so I changed things up and was pleased with the result!
 These cookies did not spread out wide and flat for me (as they mention in the original recipe), but did spread some and were the perfect combo of chewy and crispy.
 I did not make this recipe dairy-free this time, but I assume swapping out the butter for coconut oil or a coconut oil/margarine blend would work well too.
 Enjoy!

 12 tablespoons butter, room temperature